Last Updated on

 2. The Balloon

-The technique involves teaching children to visualise their abdomen as a balloon.
-Every time they inhale, they imagine their belly expanding like a balloon and letting the breath out is like letting the air out of the balloon.
-This may be harder to demonstrate to kids who are under the age of 6 as sitting still for long isn’t much fun.
-Try adding an extra movement to the exercise such as stretching out their arms out and overhead as they inhale to represent their imaginary balloon expanding.
+The technique involves teaching children to visualise their abdomen like a balloon.
+Every time they inhale, they imagine their belly expanding like a balloon, and when they exhale, they imagine the air releasing out of the balloon.
+This may be harder to demonstrate to kids who are too young as they wouldn’t like sitting still for long.
+Try adding an extra movement to the exercise, such as stretching arms in front or above the head as they inhale to represent their imaginary balloon expanding.

 3. Follow the Leader

 If your child has a big brother or a best bud that they look up to as a leader figure, this method can be used for meditation.
 The breath is the leader, and your child’s mind is the follower, and the mind follows the leader to where he leads.
 Follow the breath as it moves inside and out and count the number of breaths at the end of every exhale.
 If the child is usually the leader, they can imagine themselves to be the breath and their best bud, their mind.

 This is a great technique that can be used by people of all ages when they are stressed out or unable to sleep.
 It involves systematically contracting and relaxing parts of the body while breathing slow and deep in sync with the body.
 For example, lie down comfortably and take a few deep cleansing breaths while you relax.
 Focus the attention on one of the feet and tense and squeeze it tight for two deep breaths.
 Relax the foot immediately and feel the tension being released as you exhale slowly.
 Repeat the same with the other foot and continue the process, moving up the body at points such as the calves, knees, thighs, hips and so on.